1 of the Coolest Car Museums in Florida Started as a Private Collection

 A distinct lack of hills and snow makes Florida’s roads better than most, but this goes beyond that.
 The Revs Institute used to be Miles Collier’s private car collection.
-But now, Revs functions as a car museum, shop, research institute hybrid.
+But now, Revs functions as a car museum, shop, and research institute hybrid.

-The institute is focused on preserving the automotive history and making it accessible for everyone.
+The institute is focused on preserving automotive history and making it accessible to everyone.
 For instance, it used to be accessible to private groups or organizations.
 Now the museum is open to the public.
+The not-for-profit organization helps the community learn more about historic cars and inventions that shaped how cars are today.
+This car museum is multi-faceted, with over 100 vehicles on display at any given time.
+According to the museum’s website:

 “Revs Institute is a haven for scholars, preservationists, and passionate connoisseurs of automotive history.
 The museum in Naples, Florida is a working facility and home to the Miles Collier Collections — over one hundred significant automobiles built between 1896 and 1995.”

-When the cars aren’t off living life to the fullest, you can find the cars in the spotless shop on campus.
-There the staff will work the automobiles on for preservation or restoration.
+When the cars aren’t off living life to the fullest, you can find the vehicles in the spotless shop on campus.
+There the staff will work the automobiles for preservation or restoration.
 For example, sometimes, you will see one of the working vehicles casually traveling down U.S. 41.
+If you find yourself at a race track for an event, Revs is often there with a car.
+Not just on display, either.
+The vehicles will participate in track days and events.

 Fancy a McLaren?
 There is something for everyone.
 A 1995 McLaren F1 is always prominently featured on display.
 An 1896 Panhard et Levassor Wagonette is the oldest automobile on display.
 It had a total of 3.5 hp and a two-cylinder engine.